-To ensure that the conditions of the Administrative Agreement are met, municipalities are required to show they are making progress in implementing asset management.
+To ensure that the conditions of the Administrative Agreement are met, municipalities are required to show they are making progress in implementing asset management practices.

 The tier level establishes the targeted number of asset classes a municipality will need to complete initially.

-The following chart summarizes the measures and targets municipalities are required to work towards in the development of their asset management plans.
+The following chart summarizes the goals, measures and targets municipalities are required to work towards in the development and implementation of their asset management planning practices in their communities.

 |